mahdi-marjani/django-cheatsheet/1-django-beginners.md

   <h2>Welcome to the Home Page!</h2>
 {% endblock %}
 ```
-When `home.html` renders in the browser, the final output will be:
+When `home.html` renders in browser, final output will be:
 ```html
 <!DOCTYPE html>
 <html lang="en">